neo3072/DS-AI-ML-Resources/README.md

 Welcome!

-Here is a non-exaustive, work in progress set of resources for data science, machine learning, artificial intelligence (AI), big data, and more.
+Here is a non-exaustive, work in progress repository of resources for data science, machine learning, artificial intelligence (AI), big data, and more.

-Note that resources are listed in no particular order of preference or relevance.
+Note that links are listed in no particular order of preference or relevance.
 Well... maybe except for my blog :)

 ## Table of Contents
 - <a href="#blogs">Blogs</a>